Serena Rowe: The Poetry in Colour in Still Life Painting; 9 & 10 May 2026

 CLEAN UP

-After getting of the paint off my paintbrushes with a rag and thinner, I then clean my paintbrushes with very hot water and cheap soap (imperial leather or Pears will do)
+After getting of the paint off my paintbrushes with a rag and thinner, I then clean my paintbrushes with very hot water and cheap soap (imperial leather or Pears are the best I think!)

 PRIMER RECIPE for plywood boards